ShadowWhisperer/Remove-MS-Edge/README.md

 This batch script finds the version number and runs the uninstaller.
 I have not seen it located under the 64bit directory, but it's there, in case it changes.

-Save this script anywhere and run it as Admin.
+Save this script anywhere and run it as administrator.